danisztls/dotfiles/README.md

 ```

 ## And the root user?
-I symbolic linked the configuration paths from /root my /home.
-That seamless integrate both environments.

-*Warning: That opens a vulnerability for root privilege escalation.
-If a malicious program/attacker modifies the configuration files in the right way they can run any code as root.*
+I used to symbolic link configuration paths from */root* to */home/USER* but that opens a vulnerability for root privilege escalation.
+Because an attacker can modify the configuration files to run code as root.*

 ## What is the license?
 My own code is under MIT license but components may be under other licenses.